belindaxie/belindaxie.github.io/_posts/2020-09-23-climate-reality-leader.md

 * So far in 2020, Portugal has gone 59 days, and the UK 67 days with NO coal-fired electricity
 * The "Sun Cable" Project will supply 1/5th of Singapore's electricity needs from solar energy from Northern Australia
 * European cities will start banning internal combustion engines - including London, Paris, Rome, Madrid
-* In the US, the fastest-growing job through 2028 will be "solar installer", followed by "wind turbine servie technician"
+* In the US, the fastest-growing job through 2028 will be "solar installer", followed by "wind turbine service technician"

 ### Tips on climate communication